 Improvisation

 In jazz, scat singing consists of nonsense syllables sung to an improvised melody.
 When singers scat, they are creating the equivalent of an instrumental solo.
-Louis Armstrong and Ella Fitzgerald were among the greatest practitioners of scat singing.
-Scat singing can help you get a feel for a jazz melodic line.
+Louis Armstrong and Ella Fitzgerald were among the greatest scat singers.
+Using scat syllables can help you develop a feel for jazz rhythms and melodic lines.
+In this activity, you will use them along with blues pentascales to improvise your own melody.

 Instructions

-3. Accompany your right hand improvisation with a minor 7th in the left hand, following the harmonic plan provided on the score.
+• Accompany your improvisation with a minor 7th chord in the left hand, following the harmonic plan in the score.

 1. Blues Rock in Bb